evbots/dex-protocols/README.md

 | [Swap](https://swap.tech/faq/)  | ERC20 Tokens  | Ethereum | Under development | Closed protocol.
 Plans to become an open protocol. |

 ---
-[1] The OmiseGo white paper claims to support generic exchange between any blockchain-based cryptocurrency.
+[1] The OmiseGo white paper claims “this high-performant distributed network enforces exchange across as-set classes, from fiat-backed issuers to fully decentralized blockchain tokens (ERC-20 style and native cryptocurrencies).”

 [2] The Enigma Catalyst [white paper](https://www.enigma.co/enigma_catalyst.pdf) proposes an architecture for cross-chain atomic swaps using layer 2 solutions (also known as state channels).
 As far as I can tell, this is not currently being developed by the Enigma team.